aknavj/PTEngine/README.md

 ## Description of Config file

 Planets can or might by modified/added via configuration file, using a following description.
-Before every configuration variable there is a <b>planet</b> name tag followed by <b>[identificator]</b> which is starting always from 0.
+Before every configuration variable there is a **planet** name tag followed by **[identificator]** which is starting always from 0.

+You can just see, edit and playaround with the **"Generator.conf"** file to see what is happening in the application.

 ### Example: